dinamite-toolkit/dinamite-toolkit.github.io/_posts/2016-11-12-tech-reports.md

 	By inserting this if-statement, you are instructing the libtool to not interpret this option as such.

  4. Now invoke the make command as follows:

     ```
-     INST_LIB=$LLVM/llvm-3.5.0.src/projects/dinamite/library DIN_FILTERS="/full/path/to/function_filter.json" make
+     INST_LIB=$LLVM_SOURCE/projects/dinamite/library DIN_FILTERS="/full/path/to/function_filter.json" make
     ```

     The INST_LIB variable tells the compiler where the instrumentation library lives.
+    If you are using Docker, it's already properly set in your environment.
     The DIN_FILTERS variable tells the instrumentation pass what to instrument.
 If you don't provide the filters file, the compiler will insturment all function calls and memory accesses in your program, which may not be what you want.

      Here is the
      contents of a ```function_filter.json``` file with reasonable defaults.
 With this